Symmetric blind information reconciliation for quantum key distribution: Basic concepts of error correction

-The above scheme implies a single message sent from Alice to Bob only.~This is a crucial advantage as compared to the cascading method, which is highly interactive~\cite{Cascade2_rev}.~However, the cascading method demonstrates rather good efficiency, particularly at low values of the QBER~\cite{Cascade2_rev,LDPC2_poly}.~Also, cascade methods do not suffer from the inability to perform the error correction, {\it i.e.}, it always converges to some result.~Therefore, the cascading method is widely used as an important benchmark for comparison of information reconciliation protocols~\cite{LDPC6_blindrep}.
+The above scheme implies a single message sent from Alice to Bob only.~This is a crucial advantage over the cascading method, which is highly interactive~\cite{Cascade2_rev}.~However, the cascading method demonstrates rather good efficiency, particularly at low values of the QBER~\cite{Cascade2_rev,LDPC2_poly}.~Also, cascade methods do not suffer from the inability to perform the error correction, {\it i.e.}, it always converges to some result.~Therefore, the cascading method is widely used as an important benchmark for comparison of information reconciliation protocols~\cite{LDPC6_blindrep}.

-To combine ``the best of two worlds'' by linking interactivity and LDPC codes, a blind information reconciliation technique was suggested~\cite{LDPC4_adapt1,LDPC5_blind,LDPC6_blindrep}.
-Its title comes from the fact that it can operate without an a priori estimation of the QBER (a rough estimation of the QBER for the belief propagation decoding one can be obtained directly from syndromes~\cite{Estimating}).
+To combine ``the best of both worlds'' by linking interactivity with the LDPC codes, a blind information reconciliation technique was suggested~\cite{LDPC4_adapt1,LDPC5_blind,LDPC6_blindrep}.
+Its title comes from the fact that it can operate without an \emph{a priori} estimation of the QBER (a rough estimation of the QBER for the belief-propagation decoding one can be obtained directly from the syndromes~\cite{Estimating}).
 Blind reconciliation is based on the hybrid automatic repeat request technique~\cite{HARQ} with the LDPC codes with an essential presence of punctured symbols.
-The crucial difference is that, in the case of a decoding failure, parties try to implement the decoding procedure again by turning a number of punctured symbols into shortened ones instead of discarding their blocks.~The values of these bits are transferred via the classical channel after a corresponding Bob's request.
-The efficiency of the procedure after $n_\mathrm{add}$ number of additional communication rounds is given by~\cite{LDPC5_blind}:
+The crucial difference is that, in the case of a decoding failure, parties try to implement the decoding procedure again by turning a number of punctured symbols into shortened ones instead of discarding their blocks.~The values of these bits are transferred via the classical channel after a corresponding request of Bob.~Once the punctured bits are exhausted it is possible to continue revealing additional information with sifted key bits.
+The efficiency of the procedure after $n_\mathrm{add}$ number of additional communication rounds is given by~\cite{LDPC5_blind}

-where $s_0$ and $p_0$ are the initial number of punctured and shortened bits, $d$ is the number of disclosed bits in each additional round of blind reconciliation.
-The meaning of expression~\eqref{eq:fadapt0} in comparison with expression~\eqref{eq:fad} is as follows: if the decoding procedure according to the rate adaptive scheme with efficiency~\eqref{eq:fad} does not converge, then the parties increase $f$ in each additional communication round of the blind reconciliation to increase the probability of convergence.
+where $s_0$ and $p_0$ are the initial numbers of punctured and shortened bits, and $d$ is the number of disclosed bits in each additional round of blind reconciliation.
+The meaning of expression~\eqref{eq:fadapt} relative to with expression~\eqref{eq:fad} is as follows: if the decoding procedure according to the rate-adaptive scheme with efficiency~\eqref{eq:fad} does not converge, then the parties increase $f$ in each additional communication round of the blind reconciliation to increase the probability of convergence.